willcrichton/rust-book/src/ch04-02-references-and-borrowing.md

 A mutable reference is created with the `&mut` operator.
 The type of `num` is written as `&mut i32`.
 Compared to immutable references, you can see two important differences in the permissions:

 1. When `num` was an immutable reference, `v` still had the @Perm{read} permission.
 Now that `num` is a mutable reference, `v` has lost _all_ permissions while `num` is in use.
-2. When `num` was an immutable reference, the path `*num` only had the @Perm{read} permission.
+2. When `num` was an immutable reference, the place `*num` only had the @Perm{read} permission.
 Now that `num` is a mutable reference, `*num` has also gained the @Perm{write} permission.

 The first observation is what makes mutable references *safe*.
 Mutable references allow mutation but prevent aliasing.
-The borrowed path `v` becomes temporarily unusable, so effectively not an alias.
+The borrowed place `v` becomes temporarily unusable, so effectively not an alias.

 The second observation is what makes mutable references *useful*. `v[2]` can be mutated through `*num`.
 For example, `*num += 1` mutates `v[2]`.
 Note that `*num` has the @Perm{write} permission, but `num` does not. `num` refers to the mutable reference itself, e.g. `num` cannot be reassigned to a *different* mutable reference.